bmartino1/docker-sftp/README.md

 | `config` | Yes | SSH and Fail2ban config files | `/your/config/path/:/config`|

 ## Paths/Files
+There is a /stage fodler that has the orginal configs.
+The entrypoint script will remake the /config a Volume is not need to run this docker.
+The Entypoint Script and Docker log will have and share issues.
+Fail2ban and sshd have ben updated and scirpts/configs updated.
+If you want to make edits to sshd, fail2ban, and jails configurations asl long as they exisitn in /config they will be deployed and used.
+A major edit was done to use the ubuntu pacakge mainterners files and our eidts to run are now using the .local

+Entry Point Script will make any missing files and set correct permission for user keys...
 ### SSH
 | Path | Required | Function |
 |----------|----------|----------|